 CBT aims to help you identify and explore the ways your emotions and thoughts can affect your actions.
-Once you notice these patterns, you can begin learning to reframe your thoughts in a more positive and helpful way.
+Once you notice these patterns, you can begin learning how to change your behaviors and develop new coping strategies.

 CBT is largely based on the idea that your thoughts, emotions, and actions are connected.
 In other words, the way you think and feel about something can affect what you do.

-Here’s a closer look at how thoughts and emotions can influence behavior — for better or worse:
+Here’s a closer look at how thoughts and emotions can influence behavior — in a positive or negative way: